The Early Signs Of Skin Cancer?

 More Of Us Had Problems

-Then my grown-up kids began to have regularly scheduled dermatologist visits, and I knew that something in our genetic makeup made us suspectable.
+Then my grown-up kids began to have regularly scheduled dermatologist visits and I knew that something in our genetic makeup made us suspectable.

 It starts with fair skin, for sure.
 Too much exposure to the sun through our younger years.